Rent Roll 101: What Every Landlord Needs to Know

 Having a complete picture of income and expenses is important for landlords but isn't always easy to obtain.
 That's why a rent roll is a simple yet useful tool for making sense of rental property numbers.

-At its core, a rent roll is a master document that aggregates critical tenant payment data into one clear snapshot.
+At its core, a rent roll is a master document that aggregates key tenant payment data into one clear snapshot.
 Having this centralized view of all leases, rents due, amounts paid, expiration timelines, and balances owed gives you clarity on your property's performance.

 In this article, we will cover what a rent roll is, why this tool is valuable for landlords, and how you can use it to maximize financial performance.